Adaptive Care Experience – TFC

 The Intensive Support Unit (ISU) provides an intensive, clinically rich environment for youth, with developmental disabilities and mental health diagnoses including autism, who require a higher level of support than they are currently receiving.
 The program provides all services necessary to meet the youth’s needs including school, mental health and medical supports.

-Hillside’s Raise the Age services, provided at Snell Farm Children’s Center in Bath, NY, support eligible young men with intellectual / developmental disabilities and/or a history of sexually harmful behaviors, who have been mandated to treatment following adjudication for a nonviolent crime.
+Hillside’s Raise the Age services, provided at our Snell Farm Campus in Bath, NY, support eligible young men with intellectual and/or developmental disabilities who have been mandated to treatment following adjudication for a nonviolent crime.

 The multidisciplinary Residential Treatment Facility (RTF) team provides holistic, strength-based mental health services in collaboration with youth and families to support the goal of safe reunification in the community.
 Together, youth and family members establish, learn, and practice skills and engage in therapeutic processes to heal from traumatic experiences and regain hope.